Amiens & the Somme region

 World War I in the Somme - France

-- The Battle of the Somme sites can be visited by following the Circuit of Remembrance, between Albert and Péronne.
+The Battle of the Somme sites can be visited by following the Remembrance Trail, between Albert and Péronne.

 Thiepval Museum ©Somme Tourisme

-- The Beaumont-Hamel Newfoundland Memorial: The site, which consists of several areas, commemorates the efforts of the 1st Battalion of the Canadian Newfoundland Regiment, and represents the best surviving trench system from WWI.
+This site, which consists of several areas, commemorates the efforts of the 1st Battalion of the Canadian Newfoundland Regiment and is the best surviving trench system from WWI.
+It's a key place to visit on tours of the Somme battlefields.

 Beaumont Hamel Canadian Memorial ©Somme Tourisme